Skip to content

 • Processing::Continue: the middleware has finished its work and the request processing pipeline should continue as usual.

-• Processing::EarlyReturn(T): the rest of the request processing pipeline should be skipped.
-T will be converted into a response and sent back to the client.
+• Processing::EarlyReturn(T): the remaining pre-processing and wrapping middlewares won't be invoked, nor will the request handler.
+T will be converted into a response, fed to the post-processing middlewares (if there are any) and then sent back to the client.

 T, the type inside Processing::EarlyReturn, must implement the IntoResponse trait.
 If T is not specified, it defaults to Response.